grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "They were pinging constantly," Hemi replied, leaning over the hatch down to the _Gnat_ to accept the small package of feathers, feet, and beak that Shakes was holding up to him.
 "They may have simply caught you in motion and followed the only moving object in the water.
 It cannot be helped now.
 Here Gregory, stow Herschel somewhere safe, and then help me get these parts into the _Gnat_."

 "What's the fuckin' plan?"
-Shakes asked as he accepted some filthy old boat bumpers down through the hatch and tossed them backward into the cargo space behind him.
+Shakes asked as he accepted some filthy old boat fenders down through the hatch and tossed them backward into the cargo space behind him.

 "I am coming with you.
 If the _Grackle_ is coming in, we need to get the _Gnat_ off as quickly as possible.
 I will explain the plan on the way," said Hemi.